005: Drawing + Writing

 Some of her key insights:

-- You don't simply reflect the world with your hand - drawing tells you how you see and think
+- You don't simply reflect the world with your hand - your lines tell you how you actually see and think

-She has often spoken about teaching art to students of different ages.
-Her grad students?
-Anxious, self-conscious and miserable.
+Barry has often spoken about her experience teaching art to students of different ages.
+Her grad-school students?
+Largely anxious, self-conscious, and stressed out.

 Update